25 Political leadership

 Theories of leadership reflect the historical development of research on the topic.[9]
 Clawson’s diamond model of leadership outlines the various elements of leadership study, beginning with the self, and moving through the followers, the task, the organisation, and the strategic context (Fig. 1).[10]
 The early concepts of trait theory inform thinking about the leader (the self), where examples of effective leadership are observed, and their traits and characteristics are noted.
 The student of leadership can then attempt to emulate the traits of great leaders.
 The problem with trait theory is that there is no exhaustive list of traits, and no guarantee that a person who possesses these traits can be an effective leader.
 Focusing on the leader as an individual ignores one of the most important elements of leadership – the relationship between the leader and the followers.

 The concept of charismatic leadership provides a first glimpse at the relationship between the leader and followers, in that charisma is not something that one can necessarily develop in isolation.
 Charisma is often referred to as a special relationship between the leader and followers where followers see a certain ‘attractiveness’ in the leader.
 Charismatic leaders vary, ranging from ‘warm’ to ‘cold’ in their relationships with their followers.
 People ‘warmed’ towards political leaders such as the late Bob Hawke, who had a sense of working-class charm and larrikinism that reflected Australian society at the time.
-Former US President Donald Trump brought to the USA public the promise of entrepreneurial flair and a return to national greatness, with people either ‘warming’ towards Trump or being eerily ‘chilled’ by his unconventional antics on social media.
+US President Donald Trump brought to the US public the promise of entrepreneurial flair and a return to national greatness, with people either ‘warming’ towards Trump or being eerily ‘chilled’ by his unconventionality.
 An interesting consequence of charismatic leadership is that followers often divide along lines of either loving or loathing the leader.[11]
-In the case of Adolf Hitler, seen as an archetypal user of charisma to win over support, charismatic leaders can fall victim to the ‘allure of grandiosity’ or, by developing unquestioning loyalty, encourage followers to engage in unethical or even evil acts if asked to do so.
+At its extreme, charismatic leadership can result in unquestioning loyalty that is misused to encourage followers to engage in unethical or even evil acts.
+Think, for example, of the way a charismatic fascist leader might encourage their followers to commit acts of mass violence.

-Leadership behaviours towards followers can be observed and, much like traits, emulated by potential leaders.
-Typically, leadership behaviours consider the degree of task versus relationship focus and are often portrayed as a matrix or grid.[12]
+Leadership behaviours towards followers can be observed and emulated by potential leaders, much like leadership traits.
+Typically, both leadership and followership behaviours consider the degree of task versus relationship focus and are often portrayed as a matrix or grid.[12]
 Leadership behaviours may also vary along ideological or political party lines.
-For example, Labor Prime Minister Bob Hawke used a consensus-building style of leadership, in part supported by the collectivist culture of the trade union movement;[13] whereas Liberal Prime Minister Tony Abbott was infamous for his ‘captain’s calls’ where he made decisions as the leader without consulting his colleagues, ultimately leading to his downfall.[14]
+For example, Labor Prime Minister Bob Hawke (PM 1984–91) used a consensus-building style of leadership, in part supported by the collectivist culture of the trade union movement;[13] whereas Liberal Prime Minister Tony Abbott (PM 2013–14) was infamous for his ‘captain’s calls’ where he made decisions as the leader without consulting his colleagues, ultimately leading to his downfall.[14]

 Situational and contingency leadership theories incorporate the traits of the leader, the relationship with the followers, and the task at hand.
-The basic premise of the situational leadership model is that the leader can change their style to suit the situation.
+The basic premise of the situational leadership model is that the leader can change their style to suit the situation, contingent on the capacity of followers.[15]
 In the context of political leadership, situational leadership might be considered a form of crisis leadership, that may or may not be within the jurisdiction of the leader, suggesting that the role of political leaders can often be symbolic rather than practical.
-Recent examples include the 2019 bushfires in Australia, where Prime Minister Scott Morrison was called to account by the media for emergency management activities which are not a responsibility of the national government, and the ongoing response to the COVID-19 pandemic, which is arguably beyond the capabilities of one individual.
-Yet the situation called into question the Prime Minister’s suitability to act as the nation’s leader, stressing the importance of the situation in the leadership equation.
+Recent examples include the 2019 bushfires in Australia, where Prime Minister Scott Morrison (PM 2018–2022) was called to account by the media for failures in emergency management activities which were not the responsibility of the national government, and the response to the COVID-19 pandemic, which was arguably beyond the capabilities of one individual.[16]
+Yet the situation called into question the Prime Minister’s suitability to act as the nation’s leader, stressing the importance of situation in the leadership equation.

 There are two key theoretical propositions in situational versus contingency leadership.
-First, the Hersey and Blanchard situational leadership model suggests that leaders can adapt their leadership style to suit the ‘readiness’ (characteristics, experience, attitude, socio-demographic background and so on) of the followers and the requirements of the task at hand.[15]
+Hersey and Blanchard’s situational leadership model suggests that leaders can adapt their leadership style to suit the ‘readiness’ (characteristics, experience, attitude, socio-demographic background and so on) of their followers and the requirements of the task at hand.[17]
 This view assumes that effective leaders can change themselves rapidly to suit a given situation.
-Second, Fiedler’s contingency theory of leadership suggests that leaders are predominantly either task or relationship focused, and their default style is difficult if not impossible to change.[16]
-The effects of these two propositions about leadership are that leaders can either change their style to suit the situation, or the choice of leader is contingent upon the situation.
+For example, they might adopt a ‘telling’ style when dealing with low capacity followers, instructing them how to act, while delegating responsibility to high capacity followers who are better placed to lead themselves.
+Fiedler’s contingency theory of leadership suggests that leaders are predominantly either task or relationship focused, and their default style is difficult if not impossible to change.[18]
+Further to this, where a leader’s skills and relationship match the organisational situation, there are generally better outcomes.
+The effects of these two propositions about leadership are that leaders can either change their style to suit the situation, or that the choice of leader is contingent upon the situation.
 Alternatively, the leader may try to change the situation to suit their leadership style.

 While there are numerous other theories of leadership, for the purposes of this chapter the last group of theories relate to the ‘socio-cognitive’ aspects of leadership.
-Put simply, leadership effectiveness is attributed to the leader by the followers; or otherwise, leadership ‘is in the eye of the beholder’.
+Put simply, this approach holds that leadership effectiveness is attributed to the leader by the followers and leadership can be considered to be ‘in the eye of the beholder’.

 These approaches, which may be referred to as ‘leader irrelevance theory’ and ‘leader attribution theory’ respectively,[22] say much about the importance or otherwise of leadership.
 Political leadership, then, must consider a broader range of issues including the resilience and capacities of political institutions, cultural norms,[23] and the symbolic functions expected of political leaders that may or may not be directly related to political outcomes.